More Ways than One to Address Student Issues

 Many students benefit from meeting with other students dealing with similar issues/concerns.
 The Counseling Center offers group counseling opportunities each semester, based upon student need.
 Students may contact the Counseling Center to inquire about the groups being offered.

-Our counselors are available to consult with students about any concern.
+Our counselors are available to consult with students, faculty, and staff about any concern.
 At times, it is helpful to speak with someone before scheduling an appointment or before determining what you may need.
 We are also available for consultation on how to help a friend or acquaintance who might be having a problem.
 Please feel free to consult with our counselors, either by phone at 716.888.2620 or in person (Bosch 105).

 Weekdays from 3pm-4pm the counseling center offers drop-in hours where students can be seen without an appointment on a first come first serve basis.